1000000

 In December 2004 he organized a protest at Jantar Mantar demanding the abolition of the Illegal Migrants’ Determination by Tribunals (IMDT) Act, 1983, terming it as a tool for vote-bank politics being played by the Congress.
 He became national president of Bharatiya Janata Yuva Morcha, youth wing of BJP on February 9, 2007.

-During 15th Lok Sabha election in 2009 he supported the issue raised by BJP Prime minister candidate Lal Krishna Advani for bringing back the Indian black money from Swiss banks.
-In May 2009 he protested against the invocation of the National Security Act on the BJP candidate for Lok Sabha from Pilibhit, Varun Gandhi.
-Finally, the Supreme court asked the Mayawati government to revoke NSA from Varun Gandhi.
+In the 2009 elections for the 15th Lok Sabha, he aligned with the party, endorsing the concerns raised by the then BJP Prime Ministerial candidate Lal Krishna Advani regarding the repatriation of Indian black money from Swiss banks.
+In May 2009, he voiced opposition to the imposition of the National Security Act on Varun Gandhi, the BJP candidate for Lok Sabha from Pilibhit.
+Eventually, the Supreme Court intervened, instructing the Mayawati government to withdraw the National Security Act from Varun Gandhi.

-On 1 June 2009, he held a protest against the recent alleged racist attacks on Indian students studying in Australia and demanding increased security for them.
-He has been National Co-convener of Overseas BJP since 2010 and active in Gujarat BJP.
+On June 1, 2009, he staged a protest against the reported racist attacks on Indian students studying in Australia, calling for heightened security measures to protect them.
+Since 2010, he has served as the National Co-convener of the Overseas BJP and has remained active in the Gujarat BJP.

 en_USEnglish